 Watch the entire interview, including how medical professionals tried to convince the parents that their son was "brain dead" and that they should just donate his organs.
-Using alternative therapies, such as <a href="https://www.hyperbaric.com/hy seeing huge improvements in their son.
+Using alternative therapies, such as hyperbaric oxygen therapy and medical cannabis (CBD oil), they are seeing huge improvements in their son.